-As well as the AOS logo, signs at the entrance to the parking area must clearly show the type of parking, and when and how any payment should be made.
-Whilst we consider it to be good practice that the landowner's name is placed on the sign, we understand that in some instances the owner may not wish to be mentioned.
+As well as the AOS logo, signs at the entrance to the parking area should clearly show the type of parking; and if, when and how any payment should be made.

+We consider it to be good practice that the landowner's name is on the sign, but we understand that in some cases the owner may not want to be mentioned.
+You may also place your 'private parking' banner above your company details and below your terms and conditions.

-If one of the following standard wordings applies you should use it.
+If one of the following standard wordings applies to your parking area you should use it.
 If not, you may alter the wording to fit the situation.
 Words in square brackets may be left out.

-There must be at least one item from Group I, and no more than three which should appear before and more prominently than text from Group 2.
+There must be at least one item from Group I. But no more than three items from Group I should appear before, and more prominently than, text from Group 2.
+You must always mention that terms and conditions apply and say where drivers can find more details - this will usually be on the other notices in the parking area.

-If there are different payment requirements for blue badge holders, these should also be shown.
-The words 'blue badge holders' should generally be replaced by the blue badge symbol (exactly as shown in Traffic Signs Regulations Guidance Document, not a local version).
+If there are different payment terms for blue badge holders, you should also show these.
+The words 'blue badge holders' should generally be replaced by the blue badge symbol (exactly as shown in the Traffic Signs Regulations Guidance Document, not a local version).